 John buys me cotton candy.
 I win a teddy bear in a bottle tossing game for him to bring to Debbie.
 We walk back to our motel and go to sleep.

 We eat breakfast in a vegetarian restaurant in Santa Cruz.
 I have an omelet with way too many vegetables in it.
-The raw egg is clumped to the broccoli.
+Raw egg is clumped to the broccoli.
 John’s whole wheat pancakes are marginal.
 We both agree that Du-Par’s is far superior.
 Then we laugh at our superior attitudes.
 We only eat vegetarian in order to please Debbie, the food Nazi.

 Driving into San Francisco from the coast means the first landmark we see is the Golden Gate Bridge, welcome to America for millions of Chinese railroad slaves.
-We drove past Golden Gate Park on Geary, stopping at Filmore/Pacific Heights to check into the Hotel Majestic.
+We drove past Golden Gate Park on Sutter, stopping at Filmore/Pacific Heights to check into the Hotel Majestic.
 It’s shabby majestic, with marble floors and tacky red velour wallpaper.
 We walk down to Market Street in Union Square.
 I want to visit City Lights bookstore in North Beach.
 The owner is impressed that Bill Burroughs is my jerk-off buddy.
 We have a long discussion about the magic typewriter; I swear it is an accurate fortune-teller.
 I buy Landis a copy of Jack Kerouac’s ‘On the Road,’ in recognition of our road trip.
 He buys me ‘The Electric Kool-Aid Acid Test’ by Tom Wolfe in recognition of my drug use.

-We take the Church Street street car to the Castro, having lunch at a sidewalk café, observing the street scene.
-It seemed self-contained, constrained by the hills that surround it, just off Market Street.
+We take the Church Street street car to the Castro, having lunch at a sidewalk café and observing the street scene.
+It seems self-contained, constrained by the hills that surround it, just off Market Street.
 We confirm that the Castro movie theater is showing ‘Pink Flamingos’ at midnight.
 I hope that there will be more of a street scene by that time.
 Walking to Haight-Asbury, I notice that many of the three-story Victorian homes are in the process of gentrification.
 I finally run into a couple of Deadheads, panhandling on the street.
 We sing “Touch of Grey’ together: ‘I will get by.’

 John amuses himself by taking photos of our exploits, becoming an observer.
 I ask directions to one of the Sisters of Perpetual Indulgence, Sister Mary Boom Boom.
-She lives near our hotel on Geary.
+She lives near our hotel on Sutter.
 The intercom doesn’t list her drag name.
 I push all the buttons and finally am told to ring Jack Fertig.
 He answers in a booming male voice.
 I prepare to be disappointed.
 He buzzes us up.
 When he learns we’re from Hollywood, he excuses himself and changes into his nun’s habit, returning as Sister Boom Boom.
 She turns on the charm for John, referring to me as his little pet.
 He’s only a couple of years older than I am.
 John asks the Sisters to perform, explaining he’s making a comedy with John Belushi.
 Sister Mary claims Belushi is not funny because he is so straight.
 I doubt John can get Belushi into a dress for Monty Python style comedy.